Levram

 - Audit binary capabilities using

-to scripting languages like Python unless absolutely necessary.
+cap_setuidorcap_setgidto scripting languages like Python unless absolutely necessary.

 - Audit binary capabilities using